comet-toolkit/comet_website/content/projects/index.md

 [//]: # (🔗 **Links:** [****]&#40;&#41;)

-☄️ **Involvement:** The CoMet toolkit is used for uncertainty propagation in various parts.
+☄️ **Involvement:** The CoMet toolkit is used for uncertainty propagation in various contexts.

 ![TACOS.png](TACOS.png)